Red Rock Country

 ~186 MIles

-Day 5: Return to Grand Junction via Uranium Mining History and the Uncompahgre Plateau
+Day 5: Return to Grand Junction via the Uncompahgre Plateau

 On Day 5 we begin the return leg of our journey, leaving behind the stark beauty of southeastern Utah and heading back toward Grand Junction, Colorado.
 The day starts with a ride through some of western Colorado’s uranium mining history, where remnants of this once-thriving industry can still be found amidst the rolling hills and rugged terrain.
 As we explore these historic areas, you’ll gain insight into the stories of those who lived and worked in this harsh, remote region.
 Along the way, we’ll tour through Paradox Valley, a unique geological feature as this valley is one of the few places in the world where a river actually flows across a vast, expansive canyon.
 The valley is surrounded by dramatic cliffs and mesas, and the river's presence is an impressive anomaly, making it an incredible stop for those with a love for both geology and the unique landscapes of the American West.